narojkumar99/Ionic-3-Material-Design/README.md

  anggaand123@gmail.com

 ## Support
-If you use this to further your career, or put money in your pocket, and would like to support the project please consider a
+If you use this to furthers your career, or put money in your pocket, and would like to support the project please consider a
 - BTC (3DJis66qG8uLGfj3BKdpPn52Tw5YKfSVtT)